abhiabhi0/PC_Web_Remote/README.md

 ## Important Usage Notes
 - **Window Focus for Seeking:** For the "Backward 5s" and "Forward 5s" buttons to work, the media application (e.g., VLC, your web browser with YouTube) **must be the active, focused window** on your PC.
 This is because these buttons simulate the left and right arrow key presses.
-- **Compatibility:** This application has been tested on **Windows 11** with the following applications:
+- **Compatibility:** This application has been tested on **Windows 11**.
+Media controls work with most standard players.
+Brightness and mouse control should work globally across the OS.
-  - VLC Media Player
-  - YouTube (in Brave)
-  - JioCinema (in Brave)

 ## Bundled Software
 This project includes `nircmd.exe`, a freeware command-line utility created by Nir Sofer.
 For more information, please visit the official NirCmd website: [https://www.nirsoft.net/utils/nircmd.html](https://www.nirsoft.net/utils/nircmd.html)

 ## License
 This project is open source.
 Feel free to fork it, modify it, and contribute.
-It is recommended to use an MIT License if you intend to publish your own version.